-The collateral value of the stock, in turn, is an input into the collateral utilization calculation.
+The collateral value of the stock, in turn, is an input into the margin and utilization calculation.

 As the maintenance collateral percentage is higher, the collateral utilization will be lower than if the initial collateral percentage was used.

-Why is initial collateral available smaller than maintenance collateral available?
+Q18: Why is initial margin available smaller than maintenance collateral available?

-Initial collateral available uses the initial collateral percentage and maintenance collateral uses the maintenance collateral percentage.
+Initial margin available uses the initial collateral percentage and maintenance margin available uses the maintenance collateral percentage.
 As the initial collateral percentage is always less than the maintenance collateral percentage, the initial collateral available will likewise always be smaller.
 Similarly the initial margin requirement on derivatives is higher than the maintenance further increasing the difference.

-Once initial collateral is fully utilized, you will not be able to place any further trades in your margin lending account until your collateral utilization falls below 90%.
+Once initial margin available is fully utilized, you will not be able to place any further trades in your margin lending account.

-My collateral utilization is over 90% but it is not 100% yet.
+Q19: My margin and loan utilization is not 100% yet.
 Why am I unable to place any new margin trades?